Kossay-Zemzem/PAPERFREE-FRONT-REPO-V3/OPENAI_API/client/MDs/TO DO.md

 *8 june 2024*
-[ ] Figure out how to activate prettier plugin with tailwind css
+[ ] Figure out how to activate prettier plugin with tailwind css [ ] Recap very quickly "how to implement multi page in react" the way it was done here [in progress using LaTeX]
 ### Implementing Figma concept
 - [ ] Implement login/sign up page before
 - [ ]  [Optional] redo background in Tailwind CSS+ animation potential